Chrysi Dagoula

 Future Research

-My future research project is provisionally called 'Taking a Political Stance': since 2016, the iconic fashion magazine Vogue has introduced political views and stances in its editorial comments.
-This study aims to understand when and why the U.S. Vogue editorials turned to politics (1892-2022), and what is the social and political significance of this.
+Chrysi's ongoing research project is called 'Taking a Political Stance' and aims to understand when and why the U.S. Vogue editorials turned to politics (1892-2022), and what the social and political significance of this is.
+She has recently published a discussion piece on 'Vogue's stylish relationship to politics' which examines Vogue as a specific type of didactic and cultural icon.